bgeltz/geopm/integration/README.md

     experiment consists of a run step, containing application launches with GEOPM, and an analysis step, in which the reports and traces produced by the run step are processed, interpreted, and summarized.
-Analysis scripts may also produce plots.
+Analysis scripts may also produce visualizations of measurements and results.

-    Scripts are grouped into subfolders based on the type of experiment, such as a sweep across power limits or processor frequency settings.
-In general, analysis of one type may be difficult to apply to results from another, so run scripts for the appropriate type should be used.
+    Scripts are grouped into sub-folders based on the type of experiment, such as a sweep across power limits or processor frequency settings.
+In each experiment directory there should be a python script with a name that matches the experiment directory name.
+This script contains common code used by the other scripts in the directory.
+These other scripts are broken into two

-    In general, the current model is to have a different run script for each application.
+    categories: run scripts which are prefixed with "run_" and analysis scripts which are prefixed with "gen_".

+    Each run script is specific to an application, and an application may have several run scripts that describe different application configurations.
 This is because applications have specific runtime requirements and are scaled to different node and rank counts.
+The base experiment script describes output requirements for the run scripts: whether traces required for the analysis and which extra signals are added to the reports and traces.
+In this way the output data from all of the run scripts will meet the requirements of all of the analysis scripts.
+Each analysis script is designed to generate particular summary tables or plots based on output reports and traces located in a user provided directory.

 - test:

     The test directory contains the integration tests of the GEOPM runtime.
 These tests may use functions from the experiment scripts to assist in launch and analysis, but they also perform